cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/tutorial/git-gh/index.md

 ```
 For Windows useser, please follow the install instructions fro Winodws.

-## 3. Logging in with GitHub gh CLI
+## 3. Logging in with GitHub gh Command

 It is best practice to be using SSH-keys with GitHub.
 Create one if you have
 not already with the following command: